Affectiva/python-sdk-samples/README.md

-# Sample Python App for Affectiva Automotive AI SDK #
+# Sample Python App for Affectiva Emotion SDK 5.0 #

 This script demonstrates how to use Affectiva's affvisionpy module to process frames from either a webcam or a video file.
 It supports displaying the input frames on screen, overlaid with metric values, and can also write the metric values to an output CSV file as well as a video AVI file.